 How to Roast a Stuffed Turkey

-Planning to make an old-fashioned stuffed turkey for Thanksgiving?
+Planning to make a traditional stuffed turkey for Thanksgiving?
 The end results will be delicious so long as you take the proper precautions to cook the stuffing properly!
-In this guide, I’m sharing How to Roast a Stuffed Turkey so your bird turns out moist and juicy and the stuffing gets fully cooked through.
+In this guide, I’m sharing How to Cook a Stuffed Turkey so your bird turns out moist and juicy and the stuffing gets fully cooked through.

 What You’ll Need